© 2026 WGLT

 While the proposal calls for Carlock Elementary to remain open, it does not provide the long-term security Carlock parents were hoping for when it comes to enrollment.

-A parent who fought to keep Unit 5 from closing Carlock Elementary School said the district's recommendation to keep it open feels like victory.
+A parent who fought to keep Unit 5 from closing Carlock Elementary said the district's recommendation to keep it open feels like victory.

-“To be able to tell my children tonight that we did it, we were heard, they listened, might be the most important lesson I ever teach my kids, and that's a pretty powerful thing to be a part of, so, incredibly grateful, incredibly thankful," said Jillian Nelson with the Keep Carlock Open advocacy group.
+“To be able to tell my children tonight that we did it, we were heard, they listened, might be the most important lesson I ever teach my kids—and that's a pretty powerful thing to be a part of.
+So, incredibly grateful; incredibly thankful," said Jillian Nelson with the Keep Carlock Open advocacy group.

 But the proposal that Unit 5 Superintendent Kristen Weikle presented during a virtual meeting on Thursday does not provide the long-term security Carlock parents were hoping for when it comes to enrollment.